dbybanez/100-days-of-code/r1-log.md

 ### R1D24
 Created a page to display the results from the run test function.
 I'll finish this up and work on the backend again in the next day. https://github.com/dbybanez/dbs-webapp

+### R1D25
+Taking a break from my school project.
+I'm building my new portfolio site with more contents using NuxtJS. https://github.com/dbybanez/portfolio